Michael-Hellon/PetFinder/README.md

 The user will have the option to search around their local area to find adoption center and places alike to be able to find themselves a furry friend.
 They will be presented with a Modal where there are several drop down buttons to find their perfect pet!
 Once the user makes their selection and enter their zip code they will be re-directed to a results page that will display all pets matching their selection.
 Along the bottom of the page The user will find a map of where their future friend is!

-- Our main motivation for this project was to help the user find their forever friend.
-We wanted to tie in at least 2 API's to do this.

 - What was your motivation?
+  1. Our motivation for this project was to help the user find their forever friend.
+We wanted to tie in at least two API's to do this, but ended up using three.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+  1. We built this project because we are all passionate about finding pets homes.
 - What problem does it solve?
+  1. Our Pet Finder application helps users find adoptable pets in their area.
 - What did you learn?
+  1. How to receive data from multiple APIs and mesh it all together into something functional that meets a need.

 ## Project Requirements